The E.D. Story

 This makes it appear probable that Miles actually became associated with the company considerably later than many people have hitherto believed.
 The first E.D. product with which Miles’ name was openly associated by the company was the 2.46 cc E.D.
 Mk.
 III Racer introduced in March 1951, although it does appear that he may have had an advisory role in the 1949 design of the 3.46 cc E.D.
 Mk.
 IV, with which he is pictured in the attached illustration.
 More of this in its place..........

 If later statements by Jack Ballard are to be believed, all of the E.D model engine designs up to early 1951 were developed by one Charlie Gray, a somewhat shadowy figure about whom I've been unable to uncover any authoritative information.
 The only comment that I can make about Gray is the possibility (and it is no more than that) of his being the "Son" of the pioneering London-based model engine manufacturing firm of E. Gray & Son, who were well established by 1930 as manufacturers of a wide range of model engines, mostly of the OHV four-stroke variety having displacements of between 20 and 30 cc.
-These of course were primarily intended for model boat applications, although the firm did offer a model with aircraft potential in the form of their 15 cc two-stroke Grayspec model.
+These of course were primarily intended for model boat applications, although the firm did offer a powerplant with aircraft potential in the form of their 15 cc two-stroke Grayspec model.
 In 1935 they advanced their participation in the aero field with the introduction of their 3.5 cc two-stroke Grayson Gnome.

-I must stress that I have uncovered absolutely no authoritative evidence for the identification of Charlie Gray as the son of pioneering model engine manufacturer E. Gray.
+I must stress that I have uncovered absolutely no authoritative evidence to support the positive identification of Charlie Gray as the son of pioneering model engine manufacturer E. Gray.
 However, such a connection would make complete sense of a decision by E.D. management to retain his services - as of 1946 he would have brought over a decade of hands-on involvement with model engine manufacture to the new E.D. venture.
 I'd be really glad to hear from anyone who is able to shed any light on this subject!

 Basil Miles does not appear to have entered the picture until mid 1949 at the earliest, and possibly later.
 Even then, his role appears to have been strictly confined throughout to the development of specific engine designs.
 In fact, much if not all of Miles’ association with E.D. may well have had a contractual basis, with Miles acting as an outside design consultant.

-Returning now to late 1946, once its focus shifted towards the modelling field the newly-formed enterprise quickly identified a two-fold set of model-related goals - firstly, to develop and produce a range of commercial radio control equipment that would encourage increased modeller participation in this then-new field of model flying activity; and secondly, to develop and produce a range of model engines that would provide dependable power for models using E.D.’s radio control gear as well as for other modelling applications.
+Returning now to late 1946, once its focus shifted towards the modelling field, the newly-formed enterprise quickly identified a two-fold set of model-related goals - firstly, to develop and produce a range of commercial radio control equipment that would encourage increased modeller participation in this then-new field of model flying activity; and secondly, to develop and produce a range of model engines that would provide dependable power for models using E.D.’s radio control gear as well as for other modelling applications.
 At the outset, the manufacture of model engines was seen as a subsidiary activity, although this was to change as the years went by.

 On the production front, the company was equipped at the outset with used wartime tooling which the cessation of hostilities had made redundant from Hawker Siddley (makers of the famous Hurricane fighter).
 The purchase of this equipment at auction for a particularly advantageous price was certainly a cost-effective approach to the start-up of a new precision engineering business having limited capital.
 Indeed, a number of other British manufacturers adopted a similar approach to equipping themselves at the outset.